 You learn practical, powerful ways to release tension in your body and cultivate a calm, focused mind.
-Toning and stretching your body and improving your posture.
+Strengthening, toning, stretching your body and improving your whole body alignment.
 The idea is to feel good from the inside-out as you harmonise body, breath and mind.
 Then you can maintain this personal reintegration by developing intelligent personal practices beyond our time together.

 We have great respect for the origins and unfoldment of Yoga

 This is a rich discipline with philosophical, scientific and experiential components.
 We would like to acknowledge all our teachers and students/clients to date.
 We are also very grateful to the lineage of Sri T. Krishnamacharya, Indian yoga teacher, ayurvedic healer and scholar who has been one of the most influential figures of the 20th Century.
 Often referred to as the father of modern yoga, he taught master yogis like B.K.S.
 Iyengar, Shri K. Pattabhi Jois, Indra Devi, T.K.V.Desikachar and A.G.
 Mohan.

 Making yoga relevant and real for you

 We find it is important to make the practices relevant to our socio-cultural context and will often acknowledge the traditional as well as employ approaches that resonate with the teacher and individuals present.
 For example, for those who have sedentary work we understand that the traditional meditation lotus posture may be next to impossible to begin with (or in this lifetime) so we will look at ways to support your meditation and relaxation in more suitable positions.